RanganMahesh/email_filter/README.md

 ```

-Both conditions should match `from contains Reddit` and `received_at less than 1 month` should execute the action `mark as read`
+Both conditions should match `from contains Reddit` and `received_at less than 1 month` should execute the action `mark as unread`
 ```json
 [
     {